 High Voltage - Discrete - Class-A - Modular - Configurable - Analogue - Console

-Priced as a small-to-medium format analogue recording and mixing console, the Ark has the features and attitude of a large-format console.
+Priced as a small-to-medium format analogue recording and mixing console, the Ark has the quality, features and attitude of a large-format console.

 The Ark has been designed - from the ground up - by this international team of audio professionals.

 Every function, every feature, every switch and every knob has been questioned and discussed, with full respect for decades of recording technology, but also constantly keeping in mind that the best way to use an analogue console today may not necessarily be the way it was used in the past.

 * To allow for different workflows and setups, the Ark is fully modular, fully configurable and fully expandable.

 * For signal amplification and control, all new, high-voltage, discrete op-amp cards have been developed that eliminate crossover distortion while offering extended headroom, dynamic range, and improved frequency response.